evliang/leetcode-problem-picker/README.md

 date                DateTime. date completed num_errs            float. errors made while solving the problem.
 Float because I differentiate minor from major errors.
 ```
+3. interactive mode: Solve a problem after it is assigned, then record results before getting the next problem.
+Appends results to completed.csv.

 ## Information regarding lists:
 Included in this repo are txt files for each topic.
 Each one is a comma-separated list of problem #s associated with that subject (provided by leetcode).